e-mail: bok@dhit.pl

 • The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-• Possible danger associated with microscopic parts of magnets are risky, in case of ingestion, which becomes significant in the context of children's health.
-It's also worth noting that miniscule components of these devices have the potential to be problematic in medical diagnosis in case of swallowing.
+• Possible danger to health from tiny fragments of magnets are risky, if swallowed, which is crucial in the context of children's health.
+Furthermore, miniscule components of these devices are able to be problematic in medical diagnosis when they are in the body.

 Avoid drilling or mechanical processing of neodymium magnets.
 Once crushed into fine powder or dust, this material becomes highly flammable.